Charlie Chan's Secret: Critical reception

 A review of the film by B. R. Crisler in The New York Times described it as having "nothing in it (including Warner Oland) to surprise or disappoint the Chan addict," that the "mystery in itself is an almost exclusively mechanical affair," that it contains "the familiar circumstance that only Chan and the comic relief are definitely above suspicion," and that "the killer is unmasked in one of those inevitable drawing-room finales."
-The Hong Kong Daily Press reported that "the master Chinese detective goes about solving the weirdest mystery in his own and unassuming way," and that "Oland as Charlie Chan gives yet another excellent portrayal."